SSShooter/mind-elixir-core/api/mind-elixir.api.md

 // Warnings were encountered during analysis:
 //
-// dist/types/customLink.d.ts:6:5 - (ae-forgotten-export) The symbol "Uid" needs to be exported by the entry point docs.d.ts
+// dist/types/arrow.d.ts:6:5 - (ae-forgotten-export) The symbol "Uid" needs to be exported by the entry point docs.d.ts
-// dist/types/methods.d.ts:19:5 - (ae-forgotten-export) The symbol "summaryOperation" needs to be exported by the entry point docs.d.ts
+// dist/types/methods.d.ts:18:5 - (ae-forgotten-export) The symbol "summaryOperation" needs to be exported by the entry point docs.d.ts
-// dist/types/methods.d.ts:24:5 - (ae-forgotten-export) The symbol "CustomSvg" needs to be exported by the entry point docs.d.ts
+// dist/types/methods.d.ts:23:5 - (ae-forgotten-export) The symbol "CustomSvg" needs to be exported by the entry point docs.d.ts
-// dist/types/methods.d.ts:26:5 - (ae-forgotten-export) The symbol "Topic" needs to be exported by the entry point docs.d.ts
+// dist/types/methods.d.ts:25:5 - (ae-forgotten-export) The symbol "Topic" needs to be exported by the entry point docs.d.ts
-// dist/types/methods.d.ts:26:5 - (ae-forgotten-export) The symbol "customLink" needs to be exported by the entry point docs.d.ts
-// dist/types/methods.d.ts:72:5 - (ae-forgotten-export) The symbol "NodeObjExport" needs to be exported by the entry point docs.d.ts
+// dist/types/methods.d.ts:69:5 - (ae-forgotten-export) The symbol "NodeObjExport" needs to be exported by the entry point docs.d.ts
-// dist/types/methods.d.ts:74:5 - (ae-forgotten-export) The symbol "Wrapper" needs to be exported by the entry point docs.d.ts
+// dist/types/methods.d.ts:71:5 - (ae-forgotten-export) The symbol "Wrapper" needs to be exported by the entry point docs.d.ts
-// dist/types/methods.d.ts:78:9 - (ae-forgotten-export) The symbol "Parent" needs to be exported by the entry point docs.d.ts
+// dist/types/methods.d.ts:75:9 - (ae-forgotten-export) The symbol "Parent" needs to be exported by the entry point docs.d.ts
-// dist/types/methods.d.ts:85:5 - (ae-forgotten-export) The symbol "Children" needs to be exported by the entry point docs.d.ts
+// dist/types/methods.d.ts:82:5 - (ae-forgotten-export) The symbol "Children" needs to be exported by the entry point docs.d.ts
-// dist/types/methods.d.ts:88:5 - (ae-forgotten-export) The symbol "Theme" needs to be exported by the entry point docs.d.ts
+// dist/types/methods.d.ts:85:5 - (ae-forgotten-export) The symbol "Theme" needs to be exported by the entry point docs.d.ts

 // (No @packageDocumentation comment for this package)